riscv-software-src/riscof/docs/source/installation.rst

 =====================

 This section will walk your throguh installing 2 important RISC-V reference models: Spike and SAIL.
-These are often used as reference models to prove compliance of the DUT.
+These are often used as reference models in RISCOF.

 .. tabs::